 The campus is at reduced operations and the return to full campus operations will be gradual.
 Some campus buildings will remain open, and also still available will be critical campus units, including residence halls, apartments, dining facilities, Student Health and Counseling Services and student support services, though some services may be modified.

 When should I return to campus?

-Instruction will be offered through remote means for the entire spring quarter.
-If possible, students are encouraged to remain at home (permanent residence) until in-person classes resume.
+Instruction will be offered through remote means for spring quarter and summer sessions.
+If possible, students are encouraged to remain at home (permanent residence) until in-person classes are offered.
 The COVID-19 pandemic is constantly changing.
 Weekly updates to the community will be provided.

 What is the guidance to students for remote learning?

 We are all doing this for the first time.
 While this journey on “Remote Learning” will be new to us, every university and all their students are on the same path.
-As we shift to remote instruction for spring quarter, both you and your instructors will need to make changes.
+As we shift to remote instruction, both you and your instructors will need to make changes.
 Your instructors will likely be using a combination of Canvas, Zoom, email, and other web-based tools to offer remote instruction.
 To help students plan and prepare for their new learning environment, please review the Remote Learning Strategies available on the Keep Teaching website.

 What do I do on the first day of class?

 - Log into Canvas by the first day of instruction.
 If your instructor is using Canvas, you should be able to see your class.
 You can check earlier, but it may not be visible before the first day of instruction.
 Remember, your instructors are working hard to create remote teaching resources, so resources may not be available before the first day of instruction.